 Sipping on either loose leaf green tea or a cup of matcha green tea regularly may help prevent fat gain and lower cholesterol levels.
 Plus, it helps rev up your energy and focus (thanks to caffeine), and its antioxidants can help your body recover more easily after high-intensity workouts.

 13. Kefir and Yogurt

-Kefir is packed with probiotics, the (good!) bacteria aiding your body in fighting infections.
+Kefir is packed with probiotics, the (good!) bacteria that aids your body in fighting infections.
 Probiotics are also good news for those trying to lose weight — eating them is associated with weight loss because they support gut health, which is where many hormones that determine your appetite and body weight are produced.

-Try swapping kefir for your usual yogurt a few times a week.
+Try swapping unsweetened kefir for your usual yogurt a few times a week.
 Add it to oats, granola, smoothies or shakes with some fruit and cinnamon to improve the taste.